-Again, I personally feel as though my SI joints are more stable when I’m lying on my back (because then my pelvis really doesn’t move).
+Again, I personally feel more comfortable when I’m lying on my back (because then my pelvis really doesn’t move).

 But these videos give you a great idea of what you’re looking for.

-My blog is for informational purposes only– it’s to let you know what worked for me personally, as well as to let you know some of the exercises and techniques that are out there.
-But never to be used as a substitute for medical advice or treatment.
+As a reminder, the info on my blog is for educational purposes only– it’s to let you know what worked for me personally, as well as to let you know some of the exercises and techniques that are out there.

-So… I hope you will run this by your PT, and then, if they say so.. try it out!
+So… I hope you will run any changes in your exercise program by your doctor or your PT, and then… try this out!

 Please consider also booking a coaching call with me, if you want to go over your exercises and recovery program in detail.